ybchen97/orbiboy/gameboy/Notes.md

 - Missing MBC2 section in writeMem at address A000-A1FF

 #### Others
+- Not completely sure on the exact workings of sprite priority in renderSprites().
+Need to do more research
 - Usage of bitwise not (~) on binary numbers.
 Not sure if cpp can differentiate context and difference between two's complement & unsigned integer.
 Appears in setLCDStatus() under the graphics section

 ## Code refactoring